 There are about 14,000 refugees and asylum seekers in Indonesia, and about half are of Afghan origin, according to UNHCR.
 Most hope to be resettled in a third country.

 “Especially for my wife who used to cry during the day.
-I was also in a tough position but I acted strong because there was no other choice.”
+I was also in a tough I acted strong because there was no other choice.”

 Creating their own solutions